Meteorology: Equipment

 Each science has its own unique sets of laboratory equipment.
 In the atmosphere, there are many things or qualities of the atmosphere that can be measured.
 Rain, which can be observed, or seen anywhere and anytime was one of the first atmospheric qualities measured historically.
 Also, two other accurately measured qualities are wind and humidity.
 Neither of these can be seen but can be felt.
 The devices to measure these three sprang up in the mid-15th century and were respectively the rain gauge, the anemometer, and the hygrometer.
 Many attempts had been made prior to the 15th century to construct adequate equipment to measure the many atmospheric variables.
 Many were faulty in some way or were simply not reliable.
 Even Aristotle noted this in some of his work as the difficulty to measure the air.

 Sets of surface measurements are important data to meteorologists.
 They give a snapshot of a variety of weather conditions at one single location and are usually at a weather station, a ship or a weather buoy.
 The measurements taken at a weather station can include any number of atmospheric observables.
 Usually, temperature, pressure, wind measurements, and humidity are the variables that are measured by a thermometer, barometer, anemometer, and hygrometer, respectively.
 Professional stations may also include air quality sensors (carbon monoxide, carbon dioxide, methane, ozone, dust, and smoke), ceilometer (cloud ceiling), falling precipitation sensor, flood sensor, lightning sensor, microphone (explosions, sonic booms, thunder), pyranometer/pyrheliometer/spectroradiometer (IR/Vis/UV photodiodes), rain gauge/snow gauge, scintillation counter (background radiation, fallout, radon), seismometer (earthquakes and tremors), transmissometer (visibility), and a GPS clock for data logging.
 Upper air data are of crucial importance for weather forecasting.
 The most widely used technique is launches of radiosondes.
 Supplementing the radiosondes a network of aircraft collection is organized by the World Meteorological Organization.

 Remote sensing, as used in meteorology, is the concept of collecting data from remote weather events and subsequently producing weather information.
 The common types of remote sensing are Radar, Lidar, and satellites (or photogrammetry).
 Each collects data about the atmosphere from a remote location and, usually, stores the data where the instrument is located.
 Radar and Lidar are not passive because both use EM radiation to illuminate a specific portion of the atmosphere.
 Weather satellites along with more general-purpose Earth-observing satellites circling the earth at various altitudes have become an indispensable tool for studying a wide range of phenomena from forest fires to El Niño.

 Spatial scales

 The study of the atmosphere can be divided into distinct areas that depend on both time and spatial scales.
 At one extreme of this scale is climatology.
 In the timescales of hours to days, meteorology separates into micro-, meso-, and synoptic scale meteorology.
-Respectively, the geospatial size of each of these three scales relates directly with the appropriate timescale.
+Respectively, the geospatial size of each of these three scales relates directly to the appropriate timescale.

 Other subclassifications are used to describe the unique, local, or broad effects within those subclasses.